lightlabsinc/fsview/README.md

 # How to build it?

-* [](CMakeLists.txt) has been provided for portability.
+* [CMakeLists.txt](CMakeLists.txt) has been provided for portability.
-* [](Android.mk) and [](Application.mk) have been provided to ease integration into an Android firmware build.
+* [Android.mk](Android.mk) and [Application.mk](Application.mk) have been provided to ease integration into an Android firmware build.
 * `bfs.sh` is a naive but handy shell script that compiles, links, uploads and runs an `fsview_*` executable named in the first command line parameter.
 The remaining command line parameters are forwarded to it.

 The script is self-contained.
 To use it, consider tweaking the local paths according to your comfortable environment.

-The common implementation library ([](conf) and [](impl)) is linked into all the end binaries statically.
+The common implementation library ([conf](conf) and [impl](impl)) is linked into all the end binaries statically.
 Even though binary footprint may be a concern for a proof-of-concept embedded system, full static linkage is still advised for any code runnable early in the boot sequence.

 # How to use it?